-The TAZ became a much used slogan for mobilisation and provided a theoretical frame work for some in the free party scene.
-Apparently it didn’t attract anyones attention what a hotchpotch the book was, deriving ideas from anarchism, neo-primitivism, post-structuralism, 17th century pirates, dropouts of the american west, classic anarchists, Gabriele D’Annunzio and the first Munich council republic, to arrive in the present with Cyberpunk and the first manifestations of the internet.
+The TAZ became a much used slogan for mobilisation and provided a theoretical framework for some in the free party scene.
+Apparently no one noticed what a hotchpotch the book was, deriving ideas from anarchism, neo-primitivism, post-structuralism, 17th century pirates, dropouts of the american west, Gabriele D’Annunzio and the first Munich council republic, to arrive in the present with Cyberpunk and the first manifestations of the internet.

 The basic idea is not unappealing:

-“The TAZ is line an uprising which does not engage directly with the state, a guerilla operation which liberates an ares (of land, of time, of imagination) and then dissolves itself to re-form elsewhere/elsewhen BEFORE the State can crush it.”
+‘The TAZ is like an uprising which does not engage directly with the state, a guerilla operation which liberates an area (of land, of time, of imagination) and then dissolves itself to re-form elsewhere/elsewhen BEFORE the State can crush it.’

-However, the historical examples often don’t withstand closer scrutiny.
+However, the historical examples used in the book often don’t withstand closer scrutiny.

-Little reliable information is available about pirate settlements and newly formed nomadic tribes of escaped slaves, deserters, outlaws and indians in the north america of the 18th centuury.
+Little reliable information is available about pirate settlements and newly formed nomadic tribes of escaped slaves, deserters, outlaws and Indians in the North America of the 18th century.
 As such they can serve as a projection screen for some of the sound system crews seeing themselves as “tribes”.

 But where there is enough information Bey’s descriptions often turn out to be totally falsified.

-For example he describes Gabriele D’Annunzio as “decadent poet, artist, musician, aethete, womanizer, pioneer daredevil aeronautist, black magician, genius and cad” and trivializes his conquest of the city of Fiume at the end of WW1 as an anarchist prank, when in reality it was done out of nationalistic motives and with the helf of Freikorps-type formations of disgruntled ex-soldiers.
-I can not reconstruct in what was music served as an “organisational principle” as it said in the constitution of Fiume.
+For example he describes Gabriele D’Annunzio as a ‘decadent poet, artist, musician, aesthete, womanizer, pioneer daredevil aeronautist, black magician, genius and cad’ and trivializes his conquest of the city of Fiume at the end of WW1 as an anarchist prank, when in reality it was done out of nationalistic motives and with the help of Freikorps-type formations of disgruntled ex-soldiers.
+I can not reconstruct in what way music supposedly served as an “organisational principle” as it said in the constitution of Fiume.

-That the 18 months of Fiume supposedly were a permanent party becomes rather dubious if one learns that D’Annunzios strongmen introduced the practice to beat up opponents and force them to imbibe castor oil, a practice copied a little later by Mussolinis thugs.
+That the 18 months of Fiume were a permanent party becomes rather dubious if one learns that D’Annunzio’s strongmen introduced the practice of beating up opponents and forcing them to imbibe castor oil, a practice copied a little later by Mussolini’s thugs.

 The SS-type uniforms and the roman salute were also an inspiration for the fascist terror that would soon break loose in Italy.

-Bey is twisting the history to such a degree that he turns all this in a great party, makes D’Annunzio become a Fascist only years later and even has Mussolini kill him, which is as far removed from the truth as most other claims Bey makes.
+Bey is twisting the history to such a degree that he turns all this into a great party, makes D’Annunzio become a fascist only years later and even has Mussolini kill him, which is as far removed from the truth as most other claims he makes.

-This doesn’t mean one can insinuate a fascist ideology in the concept ot the TAZ as such, but we have to mention that to say the least, it’s not automatically linke with emancipatory aims.
+This doesn’t mean one can insinuate a fascist ideology in the concept of the TAZ as such, but we have to mention that it’s not automatically linked with emancipatory aims.

-Bey has discredited himself with the following book “Millennium” in 1996 quite thoroughly, but with TAZ he has created more a buzzword than a coherent theory, and stayed somewhat influencial.
+Bey discredited himself quite thoroughly with his following book Millennium in 1996 , but with T.A.Z. he has created more of a buzzword than a coherent theory, and has managed to remain somewhat influencial.

-A smaller and more heterogenous scene, which was not connected to a particular organisation, but was rooted in the post-situationist, ultra-left tendency of the communist movement, were people who were grouped around magazines, papers and newsletters such as TechNet, Underground, Fatuous Times, Break/Flow, Communist Headache, Autotoxicity, and of course the Praxis Newsletter, Alien Underground and later Datacide.
+A smaller and more heterogenous scene, which was not connected to a particular organisation but was rooted in the post-situationist, ultra-left tendency of the communist movement, was comprised of people who were grouped around magazines, papers and newsletters such as TechNet, Underground, Fatuous Times, Break/Flow, Communist Headache, Autotoxicity, and of course the Praxis Newsletter, Alien Underground and later Datacide.

-The were many more or less interconnected groupuscules and projects such as the Neoist Alliance, London Psychogeographic Association, the Association of Autonomous Astronauts, Luther Blisset Project, Decadent Action etc.
+There were many more or less interconnected groupuscules and projects such as the Neoist Alliance, London Psychogeographic Association, the Association of Autonomous Astronauts, Luther Blisset Project, Decadent Action, etc.

 The music and its practice was described as unstable and cataclysmic, and there was a certain confidence that it would be able to defy the mechanisms of recuperation.

-In the context of the CJA they wrote:
+In the context of the CJA, TechNet wrote: